 - Card Brand - View data for transactions made using payment cards from the selected card brands

 - Currency - View data for transactions processed in the selected currencies

 - Issuing Bank - View data for transactions made using payment cards issued by the selected issuing banks or with the selected bank identifier numbers (BINs)

 - Region - View transaction data for the selected geographical regions or countries

 To access additional filter options, click + More, then click the filter you want to use from the Select Filters menu.
 Click the star beside a filter name to add or remove it from your set of default filters.
 The following additional filters appear in this menu:

-- Tags - View data for transactions that have been assigned the selected tags; learn more about tags in our Data Sources guide
+- Tags - View data for transactions from data sources that have been assigned the selected tags; learn more about tags in our Data Sources guide

-- Stored Credential - View data for the selected types of transactions, identified by their use of stored payment credentials (e.g. one-time, recurring, installment)
+- Stored Credential - View data for the selected transaction types, identified by their use of stored payment credentials (e.g. one-time, recurring, installment)

 - Transaction Status - View data for transactions with the selected status at the time indicated in the Period filter

 - Transaction Response Code - View data for transactions with the selected issuer response codes (e.g. do_not_honor, expired_card, decline_gateway, etc.)